metamesh/metamesh.org/contact.md

 cards directly via Square.
 Contact us for more information on those and other donation methods, including other cryptocurrencies.

-Additionally, you can [donate directly to Meta Mesh agents via Gratipay](https://gratipay.com/MetaMeshLLC).
+Additionally, you can [donate directly to META MESH agents via Gratipay](https://gratipay.com/MetaMeshLLC).
 Donations on Gratipay are divided among those active in our organization according to each person's activity.

 <script data-gratipay-username="MetaMeshLLC"
         src="//gttp.co/v1.js"></script>